SandyRodger/JS230_DOM_manipulation_and_browser_events/README.md

 ### [2	User Interfaces and Events](https://launchschool.com/lessons/0e674886/assignments/bc1afaa4)

 - An event is an object that represents some occurence.
 It contains information about what happened and where.
+- web apps can be broken down into 2 jobs:
+  - set up the interface and display it
+  - handle events from user/ browser actions.

 ##### User Interfaces Do a Lot of Waiting

--example with an inpur field that takes a number and returns the nth number in a fibonacci sequence.
+-example with an input field that takes a number and returns the nth number in a fibonacci sequence.

 ### [3	A Simple Example](https://launchschool.com/lessons/0e674886/assignments/cee99839)